 I also spent some time staying with my friend Jay Linden in Auckland, whom some of you already know as she sometimes contributes articles to this site.
-Jay is a past life regressionist, astrologer, and Tarot reader – a very wise and interesting lady!
+Jay is a past life regressionist, astrologer, and Tarot reader.

 If you are visiting Auckland, I recommend her past life regression sessions which she does from her home which is surrounded by native bush and close to the sea in Cornwallis.

 The Bay of Plenty

 I also spent time in the Bay of Plenty, which has so many beautiful spots.
 I did a lot of walking along beaches – two of my favourites were Pukehina and Ohope.

 Ohope captivated me in particular, with its dark sands and its clear waters which I dreamt about and longed for when I was away.
 As a result, I went for walks on this beach as often as possible.
 It was what my soul needed.